Deep Quality Estimation: Creating Surrogate Models for Human Quality Ratings

-We demonstrate that a simple DenseNet121 is able to serve as a surrogate model for the abstract human segmentation quality rating under a scarce training data regime.
+We demonstrate that a simple \emph{DenseNet121} is able to serve as a surrogate model for the abstract human segmentation quality rating under a scarce training data regime.
 Notably, the mean absolute error deviation is lower than the difference Kofler et al. \cite{kofler2021using} reported for individual human raters from the mean human rating.
 Apparently, the 3D segmentation quality is sufficiently encoded in the 2D center of mass slices.
 Our experiments show that the choice of hyperparameters is not critical as all networks reach solid performance.

 Expert radiologists are among the highest-paid doctors and are notoriously hard to come by.
-Given that the inference of the approximated quality rating only takes split seconds, there are broad potential applications for deep quality estimation (DQE) networks:
+Given that the inference of the approximated quality rating only takes split seconds, there are broad potential applications for \emph{deep quality estimation (DQE)} networks:

-One obvious application for DQE is quality monitoring during inference.
+One obvious application for \emph{DQE} is quality monitoring during inference.
 Even though fully-automatic glioma segmentation algorithms, on average, tend to outperform human annotators \cite{kofler2021using}, they sometimes fail spectacularly.
-For successful clinical translation of these algorithms, it is imperative to detect and mitigate these failure cases.
+For successful clinical translation of such algorithms, detection and mitigation of failure cases is imperative.

-Another potential use case for DQE is dataset curation.
-Dataset curation is an important aspect of model training, as broken ground truth labels can destroy model performance.
-As we demonstrate in the evaluation experiments, DQE can differentiate between trustworthy and broken ground truth cases in a fully-automatic fashion.
-This property becomes especially valuable in a federated learning setting, where researchers have no access to the ground truth labels.
-DQE allows training models only on trustworthy exams by applying a simple thresholding operation on the estimated quality score.
+Another potential use case for \emph{DQE} is dat aset curation.
+Data set curation is an important aspect of model training, as broken ground truth labels can destroy model performance.
+As we demonstrate in the evaluation experiments, \emph{DQE} can differentiate between trustworthy and broken ground truth cases in a fully-automatic fashion.
+This property becomes especially valuable in a federated learning setting, where researchers have no access to the ground truth labels. \emph{DQE} allows training models only on trustworthy exams by applying a simple thresholding operation on the estimated quality score.

-\textbf{Limitations:} It is unclear how well our findings generalize to other (segmentation) tasks and quality metrics.
+\textbf{Limitations:} It is unclear how well our approach generalizes to other (segmentation) tasks and quality metrics.
 Taking into account that glioma segmentation is a complex multi-class segmentation problem, the scarce training data, the 3D to 2D translation, and the abstract nature of the human-generated quality judgments, we believe there is a slight reason for optimism.